n1cky8/noterm-pub/README.md

 - **Create Directory**: Use `<path> :nd` to create a new directory at the specified path.

 - **Delete File or Directory**: Utilize `<file/path> :d` to delete a specified file or directory.

+## Using Noterm Snippets for Command Execution

+In Noterm, you can easily execute commands embedded within snippets directly from a text file.
+Here's how you can execute commands using keyboard shortcuts or by clicking on line numbers:

+### Keyboard Shortcut Execution

+1. **Navigate to Snippet**: Position your cursor within the snippet containing the command you wish to execute.

+2. **Execute Command**: Press `Command + Enter` (Mac) or `Ctrl + Enter` (Windows/Linux) to execute the command.

+This keyboard shortcut allows you to quickly execute commands without leaving the editor interface, enhancing your workflow efficiency.

+### Click-to-Execute (Line Numbers)

+1. **Identify Command**: Locate the line number corresponding to the command you want to execute within the snippet.

+2. **Execute Command**: Click on the line number associated with the command to execute it directly.